emelagumat/SwiftTV/README.md

 ## Introduction 🌟

 Welcome to SwiftTV, a multi-platform app for browsing movies and TV shows.
-Designed for both iOS and macOS, this side project showcases the power of The Composable Architecture (TCA), SwiftUI, and Concurrency.
-This is an ideal project to check out if you're interested in modern iOS development techniques, reusable components, and SOLID principles.
+Designed for both iOS and macOS, this demo project showcases the power of The Composable Architecture (TCA), SwiftUI, and Concurrency.
+This is a project a built to practice my TCA knowledges.

 ![SwiftTV Logo](assets/swifttv.png)